 - Nestled in a rearranged cluster of objects.
 If you've moved things around, it may be obvious due to the dust you've disturbed.
 Some groupings can also look unnatural or as if they are trying to hide something.

 - Right at eye level or where the lens may catch the light.
 The rest of the camera is easy to hide, but the sparkly, light-reflecting lens can give the game away if you aren't careful.
 Position your camera above eye level, angling it carefully to get the best view, and test out different natural and artificial lights to ensure the lens doesn't catch the light.

 - Where the on light is exposed, it sounds like an obvious tip to remember to cover up the LED on the light if your camera has one, but so many people forget.
 All someone has to do is switch the lights off and look for this little light, and your carefully hidden camera will be discovered.

 Here is a best practice guide to the art of clever camera concealing try these places:

 - In an innocuous, everyday household item.
-Just like with items on the ceiling, most people aren't suspicious of items they expect to see in a particular room.
-For example, radio alarm clocks in bedrooms, a coffee machine in the kitchen, a clock on the wall or a lamp in the living room.
-These are where you should hide your spy camera, or even better buy a camera that has been actually designed to fit inside this kind of disguise.
-Just make sure you dont choose something that is likely to be used when it doesn't have full functionality, as this will definitely arouse suspicion.
+Like items on the ceiling, most people aren't suspicious of items they expect to see in a particular room.
+For example, bedroom radio alarm clocks, a kitchen coffee machine, a wall clock, and living room lamps exist.
+These are where you should hide your spy camera, or even better, buy a camera designed to fit inside this kind of disguise.
+Just make sure you dont choose something likely to be used when it doesn't have full functionality, as this will arouse suspicion.

-- In or behind something really boring.
-No one looks twice at plug adaptors or phone chargers, simply because they are so functional and remarkable, and used to seeing them all the time.
+- In or behind something boring.
+No one looks twice at plug adaptors or phone chargers simply because they are so functional and remarkable and we are used to seeing them all the time.